SOS Méditerranée: The Aquarius

-SOS Méditerranée used the Aquarius from February 2016 to October 2018, after which operations have continued with the Ocean Viking.
+SOS Méditerranée used the Aquarius from February 2016 to October 2018.
+After this time operations have continued with the Ocean Viking.

 Ocean Viking

 On 21 July 2019 SOS Méditerranée announced a new rescue campaign off the Libyan coast, using a cargo ship, the Ocean Viking.
 The approach is supported by the Norwegian authorities; the vessel is registered there.
-The operation costs €14,000 per day.
+The operation cost €14,000 per day in 2019.

 The 69 m long by 15 m wide vessel was built in 1986 to serve as a support vessel for oil rigs in the North Sea.
 She is operated by around thirty people (nine crew members, a search and rescue team and medical personnel) and can carry up to 200 survivors.
 Ocean Viking is faster and better equipped than the Aquarius.
 Onboard microphones and cameras will make it possible to record everything that happens on board and around the boat, in order to prove, if necessary, that operations are carried out within a legal framework.
 The ship, which will respect the ban on disembarking migrants in Italian ports, is banned from refueling in Malta.

 As of 2021, SOS Méditerranée continues its life-saving rescue operations using the Ocean Viking.

 Funding

 SOS MEDITERRANEE is a non-profit association and is financed through private and public donations.

-Its partner, Doctors Without Borders (MSF), contributes to the monthly costs for the Aquarius and staffs the medical team on board.
+Its partner, Doctors Without Borders (MSF), contributed to the monthly costs for the Aquarius and staffed the medical team on board for four years; in 2020, two organizations formally separated, citing differences over the health crisis during Covid.